-In 2010, the Center agreed to help the 36 clans of the Rapa Nui Nation.
-They live on Rapa Nui Island, commonly known as “Easter Island.”
-The island in the southeastern Pacific Ocean is a special territory of Chile, annexed in 1933 without the consent of the Rapa Nui Nation.
-The Rapa Nui clans are engaged in a collective effort to recover their ancestral lands.
-In addition, the clans want to reclaim their self-government rights so they can have a voice in curbing unsustainable growth and development on the island.
-We are providing legal assistance to help the Rapa Nui Nation use international laws and mechanisms to defend their rights and bring an end to more than a century of Chilean mistreatment and human rights violations.
+The Rapa Nui people are the original inhabitants of Rapa Nui Island, commonly known as “Easter Island.”
+The island in the southeastern Pacific Ocean is a colony of Chile, “annexed” in 1933 without the consent of the Rapa Nui people.
+The Rapa Nui people, comprising 36 clans, are engaged in a collective effort to rebuild its government and regain control of their ancestral lands and sacred and burial sites.
+In addition, the clans want to reclaim their self-government rights so they can curb unsustainable immigration and development on the island.
+The Center is providing legal assistance to help the Rapa Nui people use international law to defend their rights and bring an end to more than a century of Chilean mistreatment and human rights violations.

 The Rapa Nui clans had begun taken actions to reoccupy their illegally taken lands, control their sacred and burial sites, and exercise their self-government rights, to call attention to the need for serious and constructive dialogue to resolve these issues.
 The Chilean government took a hard line against the Rapa Nui protests and clan leaders, using excessive violence to evict clan members from their ancestral lands and sacred and burial sites, and criminally prosecuting the leaders.

 In 2010, the Center secured precautionary measures from the Inter-American Commission on Human Rights to prevent human rights violations arising from forced evictions perpetuated by Chilean armed forces.
 As a result, the violence has decreased but the situation remains tense because of unproductive and irregular dialogue carried out by the Chilean government on Rapa Nui issues.